Wolters Kluwer's online move injects life into health business

 As a result, Wolters Kluwer is increasingly selling information in electronic rather than printed form - a change that has allowed the Dutch company to increase margins and retain subscribers.

-“Medical students used to have to memorize things like the branches of the trigeminal nerves.
+“Medical students used to have to memorise things like the branches of the trigeminal nerves.
 Now they would look it up,” Dr Haining, a pediatric oncologist working in the United States, told Reuters.

 “You are no longer a walking encyclopedia, there is no need to have all the information in your mind, because you can get the best available data and draw on evidence-based medicine.”